gregbjohns/pythonscripts-public/README.md

 This is useful for a media server such as Plex or Jellyfin.

-On my system this runs significantly faster than the equivilant "find" one liner.
+On my system this runs significantly faster than the same "find" one liner.